yeslogic/prince-docs/docs/prince-output.md

 |PDF/A-2a+PDF/UA-1|
 |PDF/A-3a+PDF/UA-1|

-Prince also uses:
+Unless some features are required by a specific PDF profile and version (such as tagged PDF required by PDF/A-1a with PDF version 1.4), Prince also uses:

 PDF 1.5
 -   if object streams are enabled, or
--   if tagged PDF is enabled, or
+-   if tagged PDF is manually enabled, or
 -   if 16-bit images are included in the PDF;

 PDF 1.6